t-crest/soc-comm/README.md

 [T-CREST](https://github.com/t-crest) as a standalone repo to make the work more useful.

-Currently we plan to use a simple rd/wr/address/data/rdy interface, which maps dirctly to the Patmos OCPcore interface (A command is acked in the next clock cycle or later, IO devices need to be ready to accept a command during the ack cycle).
+We use a simple rd/wr/address/data/rdy interface, which maps dirctly to the Patmos OCPcore interface (A command is acked in the next clock cycle or later, IO devices need to be ready to accept a command during the ack cycle).

 The S4NOC has currently a slightly different interface (no rdy needed).

+The repo also contains a Wishbone wrapper.

-We may consider moving to AXI.
-Or better provide a bridge, as AXI is not so super nice.
+We plan to  provide a bridge to AXI, as AXI is not so super nice.

 ## Usage